parmarakhil/interview-questions/AWS/Service comparisons/readme.md

         6. A newly created nACL denies all inbound traffic by default and also deny all outbound traffic by default
         7. Each subnet in your VPC must be associated with a network ACL.
 If none is associated, the Default NACL is selected
         8. You can associate a network ACL with multiple subnets however a subnet can be associated with only one network ACL at a time
+6. IAM policies VS Service Control Policies (SCP)
+    1. SCP are mainly used along with AWS Organisation while IAM policies operate at principal level
+    2. SCPs do not replace IAM policies, they do not provide actual permission like IAM policies.
+IAM policies are of two types
+        1. Identity based policies - attached to an IAM user, group or role
+        2. Resource based policies - attached to an AWS resource like S3 bucket
+    3. SCP takes precedence over IAM policies.
+Even if a principal is allowed to perform an action by IAM policy, an attached SCP can overrode that capability
+    4. IAM policies cannot be attached to AWS Organisation
+    5. In SCP you choose to either whitelist or blacklist a specific AWS service while an IAM policy can allow or deny actions.
+Access to any services that isn’t explicitly allowed by the SCP is denied to the AWS accounts associated with SCP.
+In IAM policy, an explicit allow overrides an implicit deny and an explicit deny overrides an explicit allow